-The Equal Opportunities, Diversity and Family Office is the complaints office for cases of sexualized violence and discrimination of any kind in accordance with Section 13 of the General Equal Treatment Act.
-Those affected can also contact the Representative Body for Severely Disabled Students, AStA, student councils, staff council and HR department, among others.
-The Equal Opportunities Officers also accept complaints from all university members about harassment, discrimination and sexual violence at our university in accordance with Section 3 (3) and (4) of the General Equal Treatment Act.
+The Anti-Discrimination Office - located in Department 6.1 - is the complaints office for cases of sexualized violence and discrimination of any kind in accordance with Section 13 of the General Equal Treatment Act.
+In addition, those affected can contact the following offices, which receive and advise complaints from all university members about harassment, discrimination and sexual violence at our university in accordance with Section 3 (3) and (4) of the General Equal Treatment Act:

 As confidential points of contact within RPTU, all contact persons in this area promote a transparent study and work environment.
 They inform all those affected informally and anonymously about counseling and support services.
 The aim is to identify conflicts and dangers at an early stage and resolve them appropriately in order to improve the university climate and increase student and work satisfaction.